“Not-So-Monster” Monster Cookies

 - Preheat oven to 350° F.

 - In a large mixing bowl, beat eggs briefly.
-Then add brown sugar, granulated sugar, and butter, and beat on medium speed until incorporated.
+Then add brown sugar and granulated sugar, and beat on medium speed to just incorporate.
+Then add butter, and beat on medium speed until incorporated.

 - Add vanilla, corn syrup, baking soda, peanut butter, and oats, and mix on medium-low speed until oats are very evenly incorporated.
 Then fold in chocolate chips, M&M candies, and raisins with a sturdy spatula or wooden spoon.
 (You can vary the mix-ins however you like, just aim for 1 cup total.)